Dylan-Stewart/Dylan-Stewart/README.md

 📍 I'm from Long Island New York

-🎓 I attend Hofstra University and will be graduating with a Masters Of Science in Computer Science in May 2025
+🎓 I attend Hofstra University

+💬 I have graduated with a B.A. in Computer Science and will graduate with a Master's of Science in May 2025

 🌱 I’m currently learning about Web Development